elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_07.md

 ---
 <!-- Chapter title: Make it reusable -->

+!!!
+Checklist
+    - Choose the metadata (data about the data) descriptors that you will use to describe your materials, and that is the most commonly used by your community
+    - Provide as many metadata as possible that best describe your materials
+    - Insert the metadata in a Readme file, in your slides, anywhere that it is easy by humans and machines to find/read them

 ## Description

 In this chapter, we explore the type of information required for people to decide if and how they can reuse training materials they are otherwise unfamiliar with.
 This information is an important part of the metadata and should be included alongside the materials.
 We consider existing metadata recommendations for training materials and different ways of representing this information in a detailed but logical and useful format.